heraldgo/heraldd/README.md

 There is one optional method for each components, `SetLogger`.

-If you would like to share the logger with herald daemon, you can implement this function:
+If you would like to share the logger with Herald Daemon, you can implement this function:

 ```go